ankonahouston/OralOpioids/README.md

--   <a href="#description" id="toc-description">Description</a>
--   <a href="#functions" id="toc-functions">Functions</a>
-    -   <a href="#loadingupdating-the-health-canada-dataset"
-        id="toc-loadingupdating-the-health-canada-dataset">Loading/updating the
-        Health Canada dataset</a>
-    -   <a
-        href="#get-the-morphine-equivalent-dose-med-from-health-canada-by-using-the-din"
-        id="toc-get-the-morphine-equivalent-dose-med-from-health-canada-by-using-the-din">Get
-        the Morphine Equivalent Dose (MED) from Health Canada by using the DIN</a>
-    -   <a href="#get-the-brand-name-from-health-canada-by-using-the-din"
-        id="toc-get-the-brand-name-from-health-canada-by-using-the-din">Get the
-        Brand name from Health Canada by using the DIN</a>
-    -   <a href="#get-the-opioid-content-from-health-canada-by-using-the-din"
-        id="toc-get-the-opioid-content-from-health-canada-by-using-the-din">Get
-        the Opioid content from Health Canada by using the DIN</a>
-    -   <a
-        href="#get-the-maximum-number-of-unitsmillilitres-of-oral-opioids-allowed-per-day-assuming-a-daily-limit-of-50-medday-for-a-din-from-the-healthcanada-opioid-table-by-using-the-din"
-        id="toc-get-the-maximum-number-of-unitsmillilitres-of-oral-opioids-allowed-per-day-assuming-a-daily-limit-of-50-medday-for-a-din-from-the-healthcanada-opioid-table-by-using-the-din">Get
-        the Maximum number of units/millilitres of oral opioids allowed per day assuming a daily limit of 50 MED/day for a DIN from the HealthCanada Opioid Table by using the DIN</a>
-    -   <a
-        href="#get-the-maximum-number-of-unitsmillilitres-of-oral-opioids-allowed-per-day-assuming-a-daily-limit-of-90-medday-for-a-din-from-the-healthcanada-opioid-table-by-using-the-din"
-        id="toc-get-the-maximum-number-of-unitsmillilitres-of-oral-opioids-allowed-per-day-assuming-a-daily-limit-of-90-medday-for-a-din-from-the-healthcanada-opioid-table-by-using-the-din">Get
-        the Maximum number of units/millilitres of oral opioids allowed per day assuming a daily limit of 90 MED/day for a DIN from the HealthCanada Opioid Table by using the DIN</a>

 ------------------------------------------------------------------------

 ## Description

+Provides details such as Morphine Equivalent Dose (MED), brand name and opioid content which are calculated of all oral opioids authorized for sale by Health Canada based on their Drug Identification Number (DIN).
-This package provides details of all oral opioids authorized for sale by Health Canada.
-Please note no way should output from this package be a substitute for medical advise.
-All medications should only be consumed on prescription from a licensed healthcare provider.
+MEDs are calculated based on recommendations by Canadian Institute for Health Information (CIHI) and information obtained from Health Canada’s Drug Product Database’s monthly data dump.
+Please note in no way should output from this package be a substitute for medical advise.
+All medications should only be consumed on prescription from a licensed healthcare provider

 ------------------------------------------------------------------------